emenkah/transactions/Readme.md

 Requirement:
 1. Python 3.
-2. SQlite3 or Postgresql.
+2. SQlite3.
-3. Django(Rest Framework)
+3. Django(Rest Framework).
-4. Celery(python package is it's in requirement file)
+4. Celery(python package, so it's in requirement.txt file)
 5. Rabbitmq

 Using Sqlite doesn't require much.
 It works out of the box.
 If you have a db preference, just ensure project is set to use your preferred database `finance/setting.py`.